 Serena Singh is tired of everyone telling her what she should want–and she is ready to prove to her mother, her sister, and the aunties in her community that a woman does not need domestic bliss to have a happy life.

 Things are going according to plan for Serena.
-She’s smart, confident, and just got a kick-ass new job at a top advertising firm in Washington, D.C.
+She’s smart and confident and just got a kick-ass new job at a top advertising firm in Washington, D.C.
 Even before her younger sister gets married in a big, traditional wedding, Serena knows her own dreams don’t include marriage or children.
 But with her mother constantly encouraging her to be more like her sister, Serena can’t understand why her parents refuse to recognize that she and her sister want completely different experiences out of life.

 A new friendship with her co-worker, Ainsley, comes as a breath of fresh air, challenging Serena’s long-held beliefs about the importance of self-reliance.
 She’s been so focused on career success that she’s let all of her hobbies and close friendships fall by the wayside.
 As Serena reconnects with her family and friends–including her ex-boyfriend–she learns letting people in can make her happier than standing all on her own.